GangWangUgent/ArtDeCo/README.md

 Welcome to ArtDeCo!

 The ArtDeCo is short for 'Artemia Detection and Counting' dataset.
 Artemia is a genus of aquatic crustaceans used as a live diet for fish.
-This dataset is mainly developed for creating effective and efficient methods for processing high-throughput images of Artemia obtained by microscope.
+This dataset is mainly developed for creating effective and efficient methods for processing high-throughput images of Artemia obtained by microscopes.

 This is a challenging task because of the following reasons:
 (1) The objects sometimes have a high degree of adjacency.